etriphany/randori/README.md

 ### Using coap-client and jq in your tests

-Randori try to include useful tools into the mix, so you can create very powerful integartion tests for your REST APIs.
+Randori try to include useful tools into the mix, so you can create very powerful integration tests for your REST APIs.

 Take a look.